 Here’s some feline history for you: Cats—especially black cats—have been linked to witches and witchcraft since the Middle Ages.
-In fact, some people believed black cats were cohorts to witches or even witches that had taken on another form.
+Some people believed black cats were cohorts to witches or even witches that had taken on another form.
 Unsurprisingly, these wide-spread beliefs are not true—but that doesn’t mean you can’t dress your cat up as a spooky witch for Halloween!
 The best part of this DIY?
 You don’t have to whip up a spell to create it; making this costume is as easy as looping strips of tulle around an elastic band.Continue to 8 of 11 below.

 08 of 11